 For instance, the snuggle toy can be used in conjunction with the calming bed to help alleviate the stresses that have been built up throughout the day, at night time.

-Again, the supplement treat is very good for use at night time before your dog goes to bed as it helps them to develop a routine (just a good routine can calm a dog)
+Again, the supplement treat is very good for use at night time before your dog goes to bed as it helps them to develop a routine (just a good routine can calm a dog).

-Stress does tend to accumulate throughout the day and therefore can make it difficult for your dog to calm and settle down at night.
+Anxiety does tend to accumulate throughout the day and therefore can make it difficult for your dog to calm and settle down at night.